There are a myriad of productivity tools available.1 Each has its own distinctives and claims to being better than its peers.

 You then had to cram it in last minute.
-As a result, you ended up being less present when you were with your family or missing an opportunity to serve someone else.
+As a result, you ended up being less present with your family or missing an opportunity to serve someone else.

 Because we’re whole people, our personal and academic lives are deeply intertwined.
 What affects one affects the other.

 So if you can remove clutter, complexity, and confusion in either sphere, you’ll be doing a favor for the other as well.
-And Todoist is one tool among many other options that can help you do this.
+Todoist can help you accomplish this.

-The free version of Todoist allows however many installations you want on your different devices.
-It also allows up to 80 current projects, wide flexibility in scheduling recurring tasks, Google Calendar integration, and some helpful Gmail integration (more on these last three below).
+The free version of Todoist allows however many installations you want on your different devices.4 It also allows up to 5 current projects, file attachments up to 5 megabytes, up to 3 saved searches (or “filters”), labels, wide flexibility in scheduling recurring tasks, Google Calendar integration, and some helpful Gmail integration (more on these last three below).

 In Todoist, each task goes in exactly one project.
 But each task can have multiple labels.